-Vegetation management watercourse map see the Vegetation Management Act 1999.
+Vegetation management watercourse and drainage feature map see the Vegetation Management Act 1999.

-Editor's note: The vegetation management watercourse map is the map certified by the chief executive administering the VMA as the vegetation management watercourse map showing particular watercourses for the State.
+Editor's note: The vegetation management watercourse and drainage feature map is the map certified by the chief executive administering the VMA as the vegetation management watercourse and drainage feature map showing particular watercourses and drainage features for the State.